vrch1e/TabTrackr/README.md

 3: In the server folder, run 'npm install'.
 Then 'nodemon server.js'.

 4: Go to chrome://extensions/ in the browser, and click 'load unpacked' in the top left.
+Then open the dist folder.

 5: Turn the extension on and you should see the extension running without errors.